umanitoba-cssa/constitution/Constitution.md

 3. Guide the council on advocacy for underrepresented communities.
 4. Ensure that the CSSA lounge is a safe and inclusive space.[^5]
 5. Oversee the appointment of the Advocacy Committee and ensure that it is run competently, fairly, accessibly, without bias, and transparently to CSSA's members.
-6. Lead the Advocacy Committee, call meetings with, delegate tasks to, and work with committee members.
+6. Lead the Advocacy Committee, call meetings, delegate tasks, and work with committee members.
 7. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
 8. Work with the Director of Technology and Director of Promotions to ensure that the CSSA's promotional and digital presence is accessible.